Dunna Chuck Bruck

 Workshops for Schools and Youth Groups

 Workshops and talks focussing on litter and recycling are available to schools and youth groups.
-Class visits to Enviroglass can also be arranged.
 If you are interested in a visit please contact the Environmental Improvement Officer.

-This is an exciting opportunity for you to run your own project, improving the environment, helping wildlife and making a positive difference to your community.
+This is an exciting opportunity for Schools and Youth Groups to run their own project, improving the environment, helping wildlife and making a positive difference to their community.

 The Dunna Chuck Bruck Challenge is divided into three sections: Introduction & Discussion, Research and Activities, with a number of actions to choose from in each section so that you can adapt the Challenge to suit your group.
 The online pack contains lots of supporting materials including posters, factsheets, activity ideas and links to useful websites, all intended to aid discussion, inspire your group and help them gain their "I Completed The Dunna Chuck Challenge" badge and sticker sheet.